sixra/Ratko-Sim/README.md

 ## Ahoy! 👋

-I'm a Front-End Developer with over four years of experience.
+I'm a Front-End Developer with over three years of experience.
 I transitioned from Business Management to follow my passion for coding and haven't looked back since.
 I specialize in React, Remix, Angular, and Svelte, and I'm proficient in HTML, CSS, and JavaScript.
 I enjoy creating responsive, user-friendly web designs.
 Additionally, I have experience with backend technologies like Node.js, Go, and Express.js.
 Always learning and evolving. 🎯

 ## ![Connect](https://img.icons8.com/material-outlined/30/1793d1/link.png)